fanoframework/fanoframework.github.io/examples/index.md

 <h1 class="major">Example Application</h1>

 Below is list of example application which you can use to get started.
-They are generated with [Fano CLI](https://github.com/fanoframework/fano-cli), command line tools to hel scaffolding web application with Fano Framework
+They are generated with [Fano CLI](https://github.com/fanoframework/fano-cli), command line tools to help scaffolding web application with Fano Framework.

 ## List of example applications